caleb531/open-conference-url/README.md

 ### conference_domains

-The `conference_domains` is a comma-separated list of domain names representing which URLs to check within each calendar event.
+The `conference_domains` option is a comma-separated list of domain names representing which URLs to check within each calendar event.
 This domains list determines which links are considered "conference" URLs.